gitarte/OpenVPN/configure-server.md

 cd /etc/openvpn/easy-rsa/keys
 cp dh2048.pem ca.crt server.crt server.key /etc/openvpn
 ```
-### Build the certs for the clients
+### Build the certs for clients
 Here the clients are called simply ```client1``` and ```client2```.
 Consider a meaningfull names instead.
-To generate cert files for a client you just do:
+To generate cert files for clients you just do the following.
+Leave defaults and agree with all questions.
 ```bash
 cd /etc/openvpn/easy-rsa
 ./build-key client1